Lily-McCalmont/CSE185FinalProject_GWAS/README.md

 # Outputs
 The outputs from our program will be files that must be opened and viewed.
 These include:
-- "significant.csv" = csv file of gennome-wide significant hits.
+- "significant.csv" = csv file of gennome-wide significant hits(when you use the -sig option)
-- "results.csv" = csv file of all associations.
+- "results.csv" = csv file of all associations (when you don't use the -sig option)
 - "simulation_betas.png" = a histogram of betas when you use the simulated option
-- "manhattan.png" = a manhattan plot which represents the p-values of chromosomes
+- "manhattan.png" = a manhattan plot which plots the -log10(p-values) of all snps (when you use the -p option)
-- "lab3_pvalues.png" = a histogram of p-values when you use the `-p True` option
 - "gwas_pca" eigenvec/eigenval/log/nosex = intermediate files of pca

 # Examples